Valkyr-JS/StashReels/README.md

 At the bottom of the screen is the scene scrubber, showing the current scene progress and timecode.
 This can be tapped to move back/forward in the scene.

 ### Settings

 1. Select a playlist - Choose from one of your Stash scene filters in the dropdown to use as a playlist.
 If you don't have any scene filters, all portrait scenes will be fetched as a default playlist.
 2. Set current playlist as default - Makes the currently selected playlist the default when Stash Reels is launched.
 3. Randomise playlist order
 4. Subtitle lanugage - Set your preferred subtitle language.
 If subtitles are available for a scene in this language, they will be displayed.
 These can be toggled on or off in the main scene UI.

 ## Technical info

 The user experience quality of Stash Reels is highly dependant on the setup of each user.
 A slow server and a poor network speed can result in longer buffering times between scenes.

 Stash Reels only loads up to eleven scenes at once - the current scene, and up to five before and after it - in order to provide as smooth an experience when swiping through scenes, without overloading the browser's memory.

+As of version 0.1.2, a config option has been added in the Stash plugin settings to set the maximum number of scenes loaded in a playlist.
+The default is 500.
+Increasing or decreasing this number will reduce or increase load times respectively.